swisskyrepo/PayloadsAllTheThings/README.md

-a# Payloads All The Things
+# Payloads All The Things
 A list of usefull payloads and bypasses for Web Application Security

 TODO: